Brand Shoutouts

 For prospective franchisees: the leadership team is capable and publicly documented.
 The unanswered question is whether the PE ownership timeline (Durational Capital + The Jordan Company, 2019) will produce an ownership change during your estimated 8–17 year payback period (central estimate: ~12 years), and what that transition means for franchise support continuity.

-You're accepting:1. ~11–12-year payback period — QSR Research Hub analysis of 2025 FDD Item 7 and Item 19 data; range 9.5–14.3 years depending on format, location, and actual margin achieved; full comparison with Wingstop, Zaxby's, Slim Chickens, and Popeyes shown in the Unit Economics section 2.
-Unproven Western market performance — the brand is entirely new to these regions 3.
-Chronic labor challenges — 3.1/5 Glassdoor, high turnover, near-minimum wages 4.
-Execution inconsistency across current system — 2.3 Yelp stars, 15,433 reviews 5.
-PE ownership uncertainty — holding cycle may produce ownership transition during your payback period
+You're accepting:1. ~11–12-year payback period (range 9.5–14.3 years; full methodology in Unit Economics section) 2.
+Unproven Western market performance, the brand is entirely new to these regions 3.
+Chronic labor challenges, 3.1/5 Glassdoor, high turnover, near-minimum wages 4.
+Execution inconsistency across current system, 2.3 Yelp stars, 15,433 reviews 5.
+PE ownership uncertainty, holding cycle may produce ownership transition during your payback period

 If You're a First-Time Franchisee:Not recommended. $2.65M–$3.83M investment, ~11–12-year payback, chronic labor challenges, and execution complexity make this the wrong entry point.
 Better alternatives exist in lower-investment QSR concepts with shorter payback periods and simpler operational models.
 Wingstop, for example, offers comparable AUV at dramatically lower investment and a ~2–3-year payback.